 Editor’s Note: Ahn Hak-sop was an officer in the Korean People’s Army of the Democratic People’s Republic of Korea (DPRK, or North Korea) during the Korean War.
 In 1952, he was captured by the United States and its proxy forces while on his way to a meeting in the southern part of Korea.
 He served decades as an unconverted political prisoner before finally winning release in 1995.
 Today, he is still active as a peace and reunification activist in the Republic of Korea (ROK, or South Korea).
-Liberation School interviewed Mr. Ahn in November 2019 at a peace church in the Civilian Control Zone just south of the 38th parallel that divides the Korean peninsula.
+Derek Ford of Liberation School interviewed Mr. Ahn in November 2019 at a peace church in the Civilian Control Zone just south of the 38th parallel that divides the Korean peninsula.

 Liberation School: Thank you so much for speaking with us today, Mr. Ahn.
 It’s wonderful to see you again.
 To begin, can you tell us about how you got involved with the Korean struggle for peace, independence, and reunification?

 Ahn Hak-sop: My birth town is Ganghwa Island.
 I was born in a poor household, in the era of Japanese imperialism.
 My family was Confuscianist.
 I went to elementary school and was taught an imperialist education.
 They didn’t teach me that Korea was a colony.
 I found that out in second grade.
 Through my experiences in the imperialist education, I found out that Korea was not independent, and since that time the feeling of anti-imperialism grew in my mind.
 At the time of liberation from Japanese imperialism, I was in hiding because of anti-imperialist activism, and that is where I met the resistance forces.
 On the afternoon of August 15, I knew that I was liberated from Japanese imperialism.